 Can girls wear tankinis?

-- No. We ask that girls wear one piece bathing suits and boys wear swimming trunks.
+- Yes.
+We ask that girls either wear one piece bathing suits or a tankini that completely covers the midsection and boys wear swimming trunks.

 Can we bring a band for our retreat?

 Do you provide linens?

 - In our standard lodging we do NOT provide linens.
 However, in our private rooms we do provide linens.

 Is there a group size limit for retreats?

 - Our facilities accommodate up to 220 people.

 - This is based on your group’s size.
 Any group that has 125 participants or more is considered an exclusive retreat and will not have other retreat groups on site.
 If your group does not have this many participants, there is a possibility that there will be another group on site during your retreat.

 How does parking work?
 May I bring my car?
 Will I have easy access and need to carry my own luggage?

 - Please see our Retreat Guidelines document.